mvirgo/Vehicle-Detection/README.md

 The 'heatmap_functions.py' file and Lines 131-159 of 'full_detection_pipeline.py' implement my heat maps.

 In order to create the heat maps, for each box detected for an image/frame of video, these these box positions are recorded such that the areas within are given a certain amount of "heat", whereby more "heat" means there were more detections in that spot.
 After applying a threshold, only certain higher amounts of heat are left to eliminate some of the false positives.
 I then used 'scipy.ndimage.measurements.label()' to identify individual heat blobs in the heatmap.
 From there, the individual heat blobs are assumed to be vehicles, and bounding boxes are made to cover the area of each of these heat blobs.
+As mentioned above, these heat maps get averaged across the last ten frames.

 Here's an example result showing the heatmap from a series of images, the result of 'scipy.ndimage.measurements.label()' and the bounding boxes then overlaid onto the images: